 Generally, you can expect costs for fixing overlapped teeth to be in the ballpark of $1,800 to $6,500, and insurance companies view the procedures differently.
 If they interpret the dental work to simply be cosmetic, you may not get any help with the bill.
 Fixing overlapped teeth, however, can be a life-changer and many patients choose to undergo the procedures despite the expense [source: Cleveland Clinic].

-Keep reading: There's a lot more information on the next page.
+Keep reading: There's a lot more information below.